hawkore/mule4-spring-boot-starter/README.md

 ## About subcomponents
 This project may contains subcomponents with separate copyright notices and license terms.
-Your use of the source code for the these subcomponents is subject to the terms and conditions of them.
+Your use of the source code for these subcomponents is subject to their terms and conditions.